jbcodeforce/eda-demo-order-gitops/README.md

 oc extract secret/openshift-gitops-cluster -n openshift-gitops --to=-
 ```

-* Start ArgoCD app of apps
+* Start ArgoCD app of apps, to create instances of Event Streams, and the different services.

 ```sh
  oc apply -k config/argocd
 ```

+The image below list the first Argoo apps:

 ![](./docs/argocd-apps.png)

+* `edademo-dev-env` is for the namespace and service account user.
+* `edademo-dev-services-app` is for creating an IBM event streams cluster named `dev` under the `edademo-dev` namespace,
+for configuring the Kafka topics, and scram and tls users.

 ## How to add more components